Gautambnsl/-Cairo1.0-EIP4626-Sample-Structure-Scarb/README.md

 run cmd :  scarb build

-/*
-We are working on implementation and have just created the folder structure so you all can start
+We are working on implementation and have created the folder structure, sharing it so you all can start

 thing to notice here
     In scarb if you want to compile a file what you have to do is